wso2-attic/asgardeo-android-oidc-sdk/README.md

 - [License](#license)

 ## Getting started
-You can experience the capabilities of Asgardio Android OIDC SDK by following this small guide which contains main sections listed below.
+You can experience the capabilities of Asgardeo Android OIDC SDK by following this small guide which contains main sections listed below.
 + [Configuring the Identity Server](#configuring-the-identity-server)
 + [Configuring the sample](#configuring-the-sample)